FarkostInteractive/VerdantPage/Documentation/UserGuide/GettingStarted.md

 ![The previously added box covered in short green grass](Media/GroundWithGrass.PNG "Ground with vegetation")

 You can also preview Verdant in the scene view.
-Go to the menu bar and select Verdant > Render in Editor.
+Go to the menu bar and select Tools > Verdant > Render in Editor.
 Try moving your VerdantObject around a bit and see how it updates in real time as you work.
 Be aware that the scene view preview will perform worse than a build, so it can be a little heavy on lower end systems.

 ![The system menu bar with the menu Verdant open and the option Render In Editor Selected](Media/MenuBar.PNG "Menu Bar")